Celebrate fall with homemade apple fritters! These fried apple fritters are topped with a cinnamon-vanilla glaze and easy to make too.

 In another large mixing bowl, whisk together the flour, sugar, baking powder, salt, cinnamon and nutmeg.

 Once all the dry ingredients are combined, use a spatula to make a well in the center of the ingredients.
-Pour in the milk, eggs, melted butter and vanilla extract.
+Pour in the milk, lightly beaten egg, melted butter and vanilla extract.

 Mix until a batter is formed.
-It will be super thick, that’s what you want!
+It will be thick, that’s what you want!

 Fold in the apples until mostly coated in the batter.